andrevidela/Research-report/Thesis/index.md

 # Quantitative Type Theory and Programming ergonomics

 Idris2 features both linear and dependent types, providing programmers with the tools to write elegant and correct software\cite{tdd}, while ensuring performance.
-In this thesis I am going to reuse the intuition originally suggested by \cite{once_upon_a_type}\cite{linear_types_update}\cite{linear_types_update\cite{linear_use} and rephrase it as

-> If you own a linear variable and it is not shared, you can freely mutate it
+This section highlights what changes when we program in a setting that allows quantitative types and dependent types.

 This somewhat mimics Rust's \cite{rust} model of ownership where variables are free to be mutated as long as they are uniquely owned.
 But differs in that it does not make use of _uniqueness_ but rather uses linearity as a proxy for it.